ibm-cloud-docs/direct-link/faqs.md

 {: #pricing-estimator}
 {: faq}

 You can estimate the cost of a service using the cost estimator on the provisioning pages for Direct Link on Classic offerings.
-For example, select a tile from the [IBM Cloud Catalog page](/catalog?category=compute%20network&search=direct%20link%20%22on%20classic%22%20label%3Aibm_created#search_results) to view the service's ordering page.
+For example, select a tile from the [IBM Cloud catalog](/catalog?category=compute%20network&search=direct%20link%20%22on%20classic%22%20label%3Aibm_created#search_results) to view the service's ordering page.
 As you complete the ordering form, cost estimates appear in the Summary side panel.

 ## When does billing begin with Direct Link?
 {: #when-does-billing-begin-with-direct-link}